fatemehsrz/ML_Concepts/README.md

 **Xavier Initialization vs He Initialization**

-Xavier/Glorot initialization is designed to address the problem of vanishing or exploding gradients during training.
-It sets the initial weights in a way that helps stabilize the training process.
-With the random initialization we do not know anything about the data, so we are not sure how to assign the weights that would work in that particular case.
+ - Xavier/Glorot initialization is designed to address the problem of vanishing or exploding gradients during training.
+With a random initialization we do have any  assumption about the data, so the weights can explode or vanish in a particular case.
 One good way is to assign the weights from a Gaussian distribution.
 Obviously this distribution would have zero mean and some finite variance.
 Let’s consider a linear neuron:

-$y = w_1 x_1 + w_2 x_2 + ... + w_{NxN} + b$
+$y = w_1 x_1 + w_2 x_2 + ... + w_N x_N + b$

 With each passing layer, we want the variance to remain the same.
 This helps us keep the signal from exploding to a high value or vanishing to zero.
-In other words, we need to initialize the weights in such a way that the variance remains the same for x and y.
+In other words, we need to initialize the weights in such a way that the variance remains the same for $x$ and $y$.
 This initialization process is known as Xavier initialization.

-Indeed, we want the variance to remain the same as we pass through each layer.
-Let’s go ahead and compute the variance of y:

-$var(y) = var(w1x1 + w2x2 + ... + wNxN + b)$

-Let’s compute the variance of the terms inside the parentheses on the right hand side of the above equation.
-If you consider a general term, we have:

-$var(wixi) = E(xi)2var(wi) + E(wi)2var(xi) + var(wi)var(xi)$

-Here, E() stands for expectation of a given variable, which basically represents the mean value.
-We have assumed that the inputs and weights are coming from a Gaussian distribution of zero mean.
-Hence the “E()” term vanishes and we get:

-$var(wixi) = var(wi)var(xi)$

-Note that ‘b’ is a constant and has zero variance, so it will vanish.
-Let’s substitute in the original equation:

-$var(y) = var(w1)var(x1) + ... + var(wN)var(xN)$

-Since they are all identically distributed, we can write:

-$var(y) = N * var(wi) * var(xi)$

-So if we want the variance of y to be the same as x, then the term `N * var(wi)` should be equal to `1`.
-Hence:

-$N * var(wi) = 1$
-$var(wi) = 1/N$

-Now we arrived at the Xavier initialization formula.
-We need to pick the weights from a Gaussian distribution with zero mean and a variance of `1/N`, where `N` specifies the number of input neurons.
-So the formula becomes:

-$var(wi) = 1/Navg $
-where $Navg = (Nin + Nout)/2$

-The reason they do this is to preserve the backpropagated signal as well.
-However, it is more computationally complex to implement.
-Hence we only take the number of input neurons during practical implementation.

 **L1 vs L2 Regularization**